polina-tsvilodub/MLinPractice/DOCUMENTATION.md

 The binary feature eextractor is implemented in the class `BinaryFeatureExtractor` which is located in `code/feature_extraction/binary_features.py` and is a subclass of `FeatureExtractor`.
 The class implements the method `_get_values()` which extracts the binary features from the given column of the dataset.

+Returns a column of one-hot encoded binary numpy arrays.

 ### Numerical Feature Extraction

 A numerical feature represents a continuous value of some variable.